mtc223/wordlebot/README.md

 # Wordlebot

 This wordlebot solves wordles through frequency analysis.
-It assigns weights to each word based on the letters inside.
-The following is the weight policy

-Green
-Sets incorrect placements to weight=0
-Adds each correct placement weight 3

-Yellow
-Sets correct placements to weight=0
-Adds incorrect placements weight 1

-The remaining words add weight to each letter of the alphabet, the letters with the most weight are combined into optimal words
+It has a dictionary with all the possible words in wordle, and determines the optimal word in that list.
+It refines the list based on feedback from the wordle, all greens, yellows, and blacks give information that take words out of the possible word list.

 Command to use
 `npm run dev`